Go (GOPATH)

 Firstly, you need to create a default Go project with Go modules integrations but be sure to place your project under GOPATH.

-2. In the New Project dialog, select New Project from the list of available projects.
+In the New Project dialog, select New Project from the list of available project types.

-Ensure that Go is selected as a project language in the Language list.
+Ensure that Go is selected as the project language in the Language list.

-3. In the GOROOT field, specify the location of your Go installation.
-Usually, the location is defined automatically.
+In the GOROOT field, specify the location of your Go installation.
+IntelliJ IDEA usually detects this location automatically.

-4. (Optional) Select or clear the Enable vendoring support automatically checkbox.
+(Optional) Select or clear the Enable vendoring support automatically checkbox to enable or disable vendoring support.

 Secondly, disable Go modules integration.